Derived Moduli Spaces of Nonlinear PDEs: Singular Propagations: Linearization and the equivariant loop stacks

-\item If $f$ is quasi-smooth, then $f_d$ is a closed immersion. \end{itemize} Thus, for a quasi-smooth $f$ and a subset $V\subset \mathsf{Sing}(Y)$ there exists a support condition $V_X:=f_d(V\times_Y X)\subset\mathsf{Sing}(X).$ \end{proposition} Singular support conditions behave in the expected way for push-forward and pull-backs along schematic and quasi-compact morphisms \cite[Sect.
-7.4]{AriGai}.
+\begin{proposition} Let $f:X\rightarrow Y$ be a morphism of quasi-smooth derived Artin stacks.
+If $f$ is proper, then $f_{\pi}$ is proper and if $f$ is quasi-smooth, then $f_d$ is a closed immersion.
+Thus, for a quasi-smooth $f$ and a subset $V\subset \mathsf{Sing}(Y)$ there exists a support condition $V_X:=f_d(V\times_Y X)\subset\mathsf{Sing}(X).$ \end{proposition} Singular support conditions behave in the expected way for push-forward and pull-backs along schematic and quasi-compact morphisms \cite[\S.~7.4]{AriGai2015}.

-A $k$-point is thus a pair $p=(z;\xi)$ with $z\in Z(k)$ and $\xi\in H^{-1}\big(\mathbb{T}_z^{*}(Z)\big).$ We can observe what happens when this point belongs to $\mathsf{SS}(\mathcal{F})$ for a given $\mathcal{F}\in\mathsf{Coh}(Z).$
+A $k$-point is thus a pair $p=(z;\xi)$ with $z\in Z(k)$ and $\xi\in H^{-1}\big(\mathbb{T}_z^{*}(\EQ)\big).$ We can observe what happens when this point belongs to $\mathsf{SS}(\mathcal{F})$ for a given $\mathcal{F}\in\mathsf{Coh}(\EQ).$